shakefu/humbledb/docs/tutorial.rst

 For your convenience, all of the :py:class:`pymongo.collection.Collection` methods are mapped onto your document class (but not onto class instances).
-Because these methods imply using the MongoDB connection, they're only available within a :class:`Mongo` context.
+Because these methods imply using the MongoDB connection, they're only available within a :class:`~humbledb.mongo.Mongo` context.

-Within a :class:`Mongo` context, all the :py:class:`~pymongo.collection.Collection` methods are available on your document class::
+Within a :class:`~humbledb.mongo.Mongo` context, all the :py:class:`~pymongo.collection.Collection` methods are available on your document class::